sue-slv/monstergame/README.md

 4. The monster always counterattacks
 5. The attacks -and the strength- are a bit "random", as some life events
 6. You can try the healing option to recover some points
-7. The game ends when the player or the monster reach 0 points
+7. The game ends when the player or the monster reachs 0 points
 8. The best players are registered in the winners table